 Risk Manage: Plan ahead and avoid unnecessary risks

 Self Care: Sleep, eat, drink, move, feel the sun and fresh air on your skin and be kind and compassionate to self and others.
-Remember being kind to others benefits us.
+You can protect your mental health with remember being kind to others benefits us.
 Be connected with others.

-Express Emotions: Share your anxiety and feelings with friends or partner.
+Express Emotions: Share your stress and anxiety and feelings with friends or partner.
 Be aware of your body sensations and be in tune with your body for emotional clues.